benplehn/RunFlow/README.md

 - **ESLint** + **Prettier** for formatting and linting
 - **Vitest** for testing

+### Common commands
+Run from the repository root:

+- `pnpm lint` – workspace linting with a single source of truth ESLint config.
+- `pnpm test` – executes unit tests (Vitest) across packages; uses `passWithNoTests` to avoid false negatives while scaffolding.
+- `pnpm build` – type-checks and builds packages/apps in dependency order through Turborepo.

+> Turborepo now uses a `tasks` block (not the old `pipeline`).
+Each package exposes `build`, `lint`, and `test` scripts so the
+> orchestrator remains simple and predictable.

 ## Supabase & local services
 - Define environment variables in `.env` (see `.env.example`).
 - Supabase migrations live in `infra/supabase/migrations` and are applied via the Supabase CLI (`supabase db push --workdir infra/supabase`).